 Controlling your money might be something you have wanted to do for a long time.
 Talking and reading about this is easier than making progress on managing money.
 Many people struggle with this because of spending, which is why intentional spending can be greatly beneficial.
 Looking at the downsides of spending too much can also help you gain motivation for financial control.
-If you ever find yourself falling into bankruptcy, consider asking a Kingsport bankruptcy attorney for guidance.
+If you ever find yourself falling into bankruptcy, consider asking a Chattanooga bankruptcy attorney for guidance.

 HOW INTENTIONAL SPENDING CAN SAVE YOU

 Blind spending happens when you spend your money each month without checking your bank account or adding up what you spent.
 This can easily lead to surprise when you check your bank account later, to find most of your money gone.
 One of the best ways to avoid this is to practice intentional spending.

 The technique of intentional spending can help you not only gain better control and awareness of your bank account but can also:

 - Minimize how much money you lose each month

 This is a way to balance your income with your monthly expenses.
 Over time, you might find yourself with more money by the end of the year.
 Many people find intentional spending habits easy to adopt and helpful in the long run.
 When it comes to how to use intentional spending, you can start by increasing your awareness.